dillonwelch/riot_urf_trending/README.md

 [![Circle CI](https://circleci.com/gh/oniofchaos/riot_urf_trending.png?circle-token=9aff1d88b8467554cc766a99765d365b31caf8b8)](https://circleci.com/gh/oniofchaos/riot_urf_trending)

-To see the live version of the app, visit my website at [urfstatistics.net](http://www.urfstatistics.net/).
+To see the live version of the app, visit my website at [urfstatistics.net](http://www.urfstatistics.net/), hosted on Heroku and with a domain from GoDaddy.

 # Setup
 You will need to have the following installed before running the app locally: